 What happens if an application depends on another application?

-Benchling applications are all very interconnected.
-Some of the applications will actually require others to be enabled in order to properly use that specific application.
+Benchling applications are all interconnected.
+As a best practice, we suggest giving users access to all applications by default.
+However, if you do need to manage access for different apps, keep in mind that some of the applications require others to be enabled.
 For example, a user needs full access to the Registry if they plan on using Inventory and/or Results.
 If you try to disable one application without the other dependent application, Benchling will provide a warning and ask you if you'd like to remove access to the dependent application as well.
-See below to see how removing access is has application dependencies:
+See how removing access notifies you of application dependencies below:

-The same dependency applies to granting access to applications.
+The same dependency applies when granting access to applications.
 For example, you will not be able to grant access to Results until you've granted "Full Access" to the Registry.
-See below to see this application dependency:
+See this application dependency below:

-As stated in this article, any tenant admin can change the application at either the individual user, team or entire Org level.
-This means that the order of the changes is important for determining the resulting application access for a user/set of users.
+As stated in this article, any tenant admin can change application access at either the individual user, team, or org level.
+This means that the order of the changes is important for determining the resulting application access for a user/set of users..

 - Grant Analytical Development team "No Access" to Inventory

-- Navigate to the Admin user of the Analytical Development team and give them "Full Access" to Inventory
+- Navigate to the admin user on the Analytical Development team and give them "Full Access" to Inventory

-The above scenario would mean that Analytical Development has No Access to Inventory except for their Admin user because the user's access was set after the team's access.
+The above scenario would mean that the Analytical Development team has No Access to Inventory except for their Admin user because the user's access was set after the team's access.